Steve Peregrin Took: Death

-Steve Took died on Monday 27 October 1980 at 14 Clydesdale House, 255 Westbourne Park Road, Notting Hill, London, aged 31, in the maisonette he shared with Billiet and her young daughter.
+Took died October 27, 1980 in London, in the maisonette he shared with Billiet and her young daughter.
+He was 31 years old.
 As a consequence of intervention by Best, now once again Took's manager, royalty cheques for the Tyrannosaurus Rex 'Blue Thumb' American releases had been arriving periodically and Took had received one that week.
 The day prior to his death, Took purchased morphine and hallucinogenic mushrooms for himself and Billiet, and the evening before Took died, they both injected themselves with the morphine.

 Took's death certificate records the cause of death as being asphyxiation after inhaling a cocktail cherry.
 Drugs were not listed as a contributory factor, even though Took's death is often listed as a "drugs misadventure".
-He was buried in Kensal Green Cemetery (Square 103, in the north-west quadrant of the infilled path around the Inner Circle).
+He was buried in Kensal Green Cemetery.